kundaiblessing/hello-world/README.md

 # hello-world
-repo for vale and github actions
+repo for vale and github actions it's now working